The Saga Of Celestielle Midnyte Starr

 "What the . . .?!"
 Our spoilt little madam looked absolutely furious.
 "How dare you spoil my story?!"
 She looked like she was about to throw the tantrum to end all tantrums; she actually grabbed an ornament from my desk and prepared to throw it.
 "And saying it was "all a dream" is totally stupid!"

 "Well, what else could I do?"
 I asked, taking the ornament out of her hands.
-"What you wrote was completely unrealistic and made you into a complete Mary Sue."
+"What you wrote was totally unrealistic and made you into a complete Mary Sue."

 She stamped her foot.
 "That's it!
 I quit this piece of crap!
 If you won't let me be what I want to be, I don't want to be in your stupid story at all!
 I'm gonna find myself another author!"